PrafulSathawara/Voice_Recognition_And_Face_Recognition_System/README.md

 case 8: When we have plugged the microphone,  I am speaking name only and around me so much noise like(playing a song, any loud sound) then what will happen?

-case 9: when we have plugged the microphone,  I am speaking name as "Maulik" but I am matching "Praful" face then what will happen?
+case 9: When we have plugged the microphone,  I am speaking name as "Maulik" but I am matching "Praful" face then what will happen?

 case 10: When we have plugged the microphone,   I am speaking name as "Obama" but I am matching "Obama" face via Mobile phone then what will happen?